NHSDigital/software-engineering-quality-framework/insights/review.md

 ### Facilitator responsibilities

-- Ensure the session has the right people in it.
+- Ensure the session has the right people in it - see note about about "whole team" not being defined by organisation structures.
 - Ensure all participants understand the [purpose](#purpose) of the review.
 - Ensure a full and accurate review is done, considering all aspects.
 - Ensure actions are identified and recorded.